-In fact with tuberous begonias not only the flowers are edible but also the stems and the leaves.
-The stems can be eaten in the same way as rhubarb and the leaves can be added to salad as an interesting extra.
+Tuberous begonias also have edible stems and leaves.
+The stems can be eaten in the same way as rhubarb, and the snipped leaves lend an interesting twist to salad.

-Just a word of warning.
-Begonia flowers and stems contain oxalic acid and should be avoided by suffers of gout, kidney stones and rheumatism.
+A word of warning.
+Like many leafy green vegetables, begonia flowers and stems contain the organic compound oxalic acid and are best avoided by sufferers of gout, kidney stones and rheumatism.
+Anyone who suffers from pollen allergies might also prefer to avoid eating edible flowers altogether.